Stranger Things season 4: New terrifying trailer revealedMay 6 | 4 min read

 When is After Life series 2 on Netflix?

-After Life returns to Netflix on April 24th 2020 with 6 brand new episodes.
+After Life returns to Netflix on April 24 with six brand new episodes.

 Set in the small fictitious town of Tambury, the comedy-drama series follows Tony (Ricky Gervais), a writer for the local newspaper whose life is upended after his wife dies from cancer.